opsschool/curriculum/shell_tools_101.rst

 **Intro to Regular Expressions**

-If you're looking for an exact word, the pattern is just that word.
+If you're looking for a specific string, either a word or part of a word, the pattern is just that string.
 For example, let's say that I vaguely recall someone telling me about OpsSchool on IRC, and I'd like to find the article that they linked me to.
 I think that it was mentioned in a channel called #cschat: